deepaiyengar/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-Creating a new dataset with missing values filled in with the mean values......
+Creating a new dataset with missing values in the steps field, filled in with the mean values of the steps in each interval

 ```r
 new_data <- arrange(merge(activity_data, tmpdata1, by ="interval", all=TRUE), date)